nrdg/sop/infra/aws.md

 We use Amazon Web Services for compute and storage.

+## Batch computing with Cloudknot

+We use [Cloudknot](https://nrdg.github.io/cloudknot/) for batch computing.
+Use of CK requires additional permissions, so you will have to ask an administrator to provide these permissions, before you can run anything.

+Always use spot instances with several retries.

 ## "Cold" storage in Glacier

 When a dataset is not routinely accessed, it should be moved to cold storage in [Glacier](https://aws.amazon.com/glacier/)